-Generally the DECT ULE FP and PP may be generating data that fits into one MAC Layer packet (38 bytes) for periodically transferred information, depending on application.
+Generally the DECT ULE FP and PP may be generating data that fits into a single MAC Layer packet (38 bytes) for periodically transferred information, depending on application.
 IP data packets may be much larger and hence MTU size should be the size of the IP data packet.
 The DECT ULE DLC procedures supports segmentation and reassembly of any MTU size below 65536 bytes, but most implementations do only support smaller values.
+The default MTU size in DECT ULE is 500 octets, but it is assumed it is configured to fit the requirements from IPv6 data packets, hence [RFC4944] fragmentation/reassembly is not required.

-It is expected that the LOWPAN_IPHC packet will fulfill all the requirements for header compression without spending unnecessary overhead for mesh addressing.
+It is expected that the LOWPAN IPHC packet will fulfill all the requirements for header compression without spending unnecessary overhead for mesh addressing.

-It is important to realize that the support of larger packets will be on the expense of battery life, as a large packet will be fragmented into several or many MAC layer packets, each consuming power to transmit / receive.
+It is important to realize that the usage of larger packets will be on the expense of battery life, as a large packet inside the DECT ULE stack will be fragmented into several or many MAC layer packets, each consuming power to transmit / receive.